Skip to content

 Percentage discounts.
 30-50% off for new subscribers.
 Run for 3-7 days and promote heavily on social media.

 Free trials.
-3–7 day free trials that let potential subscribers preview your content.
-Imagine someone experiencing your page risk-free and immediately deciding they cannot go back to not having access.
+3-7 day free trials that let potential subscribers preview your content.
+Someone experiencing your page risk-free and immediately deciding they can’t go back — that’s the conversion mechanism.

 Bundle deals.
 3- or 6-month subscription bundles at a discount.
 These lock in revenue and dramatically reduce churn.